 - French drains (trenches filled with stones or the like)

-- When located within hazards, artificial walls and pilings are integral parts of the course unless otherwise provided in the Notice to Players.
+- When located within penalty areas, artificial walls and pilings are integral objects unless otherwise provided for in the Notice to Players.

-- When closely attached to trees, wrappings, electrical wire, and cables are integral parts of the course.
+- When closely attached to trees, wrappings, electrical wire, and cables are integral objects.

 Loose Impediments: Wood chips and mulch are loose impediments.

-Close of Competition: The competition is deemed to have closed when the winner has been announced, or, in the absence of a prize ceremony, when all scores have been approved by the Committee.
+Close of Competition: The competition is final when the winner has been announced, or, in the absence of a prize ceremony, when all scores have been approved by the Committee.